 - If you have any family members or friends who would like to become Charter or Patriots Circle Members, we encourage them to do so online ahead of their visit.

 - If you need to renew your Membership, we encourage you to do this online ahead of your visit as well.

-- You and your guests’ free admission to Beyond All Boundaries will still be available at a reduced capacity of 62 people—25% of what the theater can hold.
+- You and your guests’ free admission to Beyond All Boundaries will still be available at a reduced capacity.
 However, you will need to secure a specific time slot for this experience in advance of your visit.
 Final Mission: USS Tang Submarine Experience will not be in operation during our initial phase of reopening.

 - When you arrive at the Museum, please proceed to the Member Check-in/Pre-Purchased Tickets counter in the Louisiana Memorial Pavilion.
 At that counter, you will present the email confirmation of your ticket reservation to receive your Member buttons, which you will need for your visit.